joeygrable94/GCAPI/sql/README.md

   - data type, size, and validation?
 - Why is the data valuable or significant?
 - Who has access to the data?
-- When can users create, read, update, or delete the data?
+- When users create, read, update, or delete the data?

 ## Schema Diagram